tcarlucc/tcarlucc/README.md

-## Hi there, I'm Thomas Carluci! 👋
+## Hi there, I'm Thomas Carlucci! 👋
 ### Studying at the University of Vermont
 <!--
 **tcarlucc/tcarlucc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.